adrianSRoman/DeepWaveTorch/README.md

 python3 setup.py develop
 ```

-- Install `DeepWave`: original DeepWave NumPy implementation.
+- Install `DeepWave`: original DeepWave implementation.
 Used for benchmarking against the PyTorch implementation.
 Data loaders are also re-used from the original implementation.
 ```
 git clone git@github.com:imagingofthings/DeepWave.git
 cd path/to/DeepWave